 Fast-Track Cities initiative

-London has already made great strides towards achieving the primary United Nations (UN) targets for the Fast-Track Cities initiative.
+London has already made great strides towards achieving the United Nations (UN) targets for the Fast-Track Cities initiative.
 In 2016, for the first time in London, all the UN’s 90:90:90 targets were met.
-London is only the third city to achieve this target so far – joining Amsterdam and Melbourne:
+London is only the third city to achieve this target so far – joining Amsterdam and Melbourne.
+We have now reached:

 - 97% of people receiving treatment being virally suppressed.

-The Mayor and representatives from NHS England, Public Health England and London Councils, have committed to work with partners to:
+The Mayor and representatives from NHS England, UK Health Security Agency and Office for Health Improvement and Disparities (formerly Public Health England) and London Councils, have committed to work with partners to: